englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(DeactivatingAnimation)

-`DeactivatingAnimation` is just like the `ActivatingAnimation`, except for the fact that the progress is reversed.
-That means that progress will progress from 1 to 0 as a @(Page) loads, and 0 to 1 as it leaves.
+`DeactivatingAnimation` is just like the `ActivatingAnimation`, except that the progress is reversed.
+That means that the trigger will progress from 1 to 0 as a @(Page) activates, and 0 to 1 as it deactivates.

 ### $(ScrollingAnimation)